awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-cloudwatch-metrics.md

    + To view a metric across all dimensions, type its name in the search field\.
    + To view the metrics for a single load balancer, type its name in the search field\.
    + To view the metrics for a single Availability Zone, type its name in the search field\.

-## Create CloudWatch alarms for your load balancer<a name="create_cw_alarms"></a>

-An alarm watches a single metric over the time period that you specify\.
-Depending on the value of the metric relative to a threshold that you define, the alarm can send one or more notifications using Amazon SNS, a service that enables applications, end users, and devices to instantly send and receive notifications\.
-For more information, see [Get started with Amazon SNS](https://docs.aws.amazon.com/sns/latest/gsg/Welcome.html)\.

-An alarm sends notifications to Amazon SNS when the specified metric reaches the defined range and remains in that range for a specified period of time\.
-An alarm has three possible states:
-+ `OK`—The value of the metric is within the range you've specified\.
-+ `ALARM`—The value of the metric is outside the range that you've specified for the specified period of time\.
-+ `INSUFFICIENT_DATA`—Either the metric is not yet available or there is not enough data to determine the alarm state\.

-Whenever the state of an alarm changes, CloudWatch uses Amazon SNS to send a notification to the email addresses that you specified\.

-Use the following procedure to create an alarm for your load balancer using the Amazon EC2 console\.
-The alarm sends notifications to an SNS topic whenever the load balancer's latency is above 120 seconds for 1 consecutive period of 5 minutes\.
-Note that a short period creates a more sensitive alarm, while a longer period can mitigate brief spikes in a metric\.

-**Note**
-Alternately, you can create an alarm for your load balancer using the CloudWatch console\.
-For more information, see [Send email based on load balancer alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/US_AlarmAtThresholdELB.html) in the *Amazon CloudWatch User Guide*\.

-**To create an alarm for your load balancer**

-1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. On the navigation pane, under **LOAD BALANCING**, choose **Load Balancers**\.

-1. Select your load balancer\.

-1. On the **Monitoring** tab, choose **Create Alarm**\.

-1. If you have an SNS topic that you want to use, select it from **Send a notification to**\.
-Otherwise, create an SNS topic as follows:

-   1. Choose **create topic**\.

-   1. For **Send a notification to**, type a name for your topic\.

-   1. For **With these recipients**, type the email addresses of the recipients to notify, separated by commas\.
-You can enter up to 10 email addresses\.
-Each recipient receives an email from Amazon SNS with a link to subscribe to the SNS topic in order to receive notifications\.

-1. Define the threshold for your alarm as follows\.
-For **Whenever**, select **Average** and **Average Latency**\.
-For **Is**, select **>** and enter `120`\.
-For **For at least**, type `1` and select a consecutive period of **5 minutes**\.

-1. For **Name of alarm**, a name is automatically generated for you\.
-If you prefer, you can type a different name\.

-1. Choose **Create Alarm**\.